apocylberry/Swing-Note/DEV_NOTES.md

 // In File Menu, "New" now has a slide-out option "Reopen in new window" that creates a new window, tied to the same parent file (if we're attached to a file).
 If file edits are present, additional options are: "keep modifications" or "from original file"

+// Add a count of total characters in the status bar

 // BUG LIST
+ * Opening a large file (such as a 32MB log file) locks up on load for a very long time.
+Notepad, on the other hand, opens the same file almost immediately.

  * Replace All breaks the undo stack.
 Before a replace all, undo is unlimited.
 After a replace all, undo is reset.
 Future edits after the replace all should all be avaialble to back out, but nothing prior to the replace all can be backed out.

  * The Windows scaling bug when a 4K monitor is present and scaling is set >100%!
 Ugh!
 The UI is almost unreadable in that scenario.